-- Clothing items, including jewelry, which distracts from the educational process, are not allowed. - Headwear (hats, caps) are NOT permitted. - Offensive (violent, drug related, obscenities, i.e.) clothing, haircuts or headwear will be addressed immediately.
+- Clothing items, including jewelry, which distracts from the educational process, are not allowed. - Hair should not be hanging in a student's face.
+Any hairstyles, colors, designs, or adornments that are deemed a distraction to the learning environment are prohibited. - Headwear (hats, caps) are only permitted on Fridays. - Offensive (violent, drug related, obscenities, i.e.) clothing, haircuts or headwear will be addressed immediately.